pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 # Tanzu apps workload apply

-`tanzu apps workload apply` is a command used to create and update workloads that are deployed in a cluster through a supply chain.
+The `tanzu apps workload apply` command creates and updates workloads that are deployed in a cluster through a supply chain.

 ## Default view